Preface

 Straid was well-versed in every sorcery and pyromancy.
 He was an unusually talented sorcerer, but never stayed in one place due to his curious behavior.

 Cut dialogue and item descriptions state that Straid became a sworn friend with the country’s king Alavis, (アラヴィス) the two even slaying an archdragon together.
-Indeed, Straid does sell the Lingering Dragoncrest Ring, whose description acknowledges its use in a local country of older times — such as Olaphis — and how similar rings of indefinite origin — DS1’s Vinheim long forgotten — can be found among the many dragon-worshiping countries.
-Between these artifacts and Seath’s works, it is easy to imagine Olaphis religion also building around archdragons; considering them sacred beasts for the sorcerers to study and dissect, at least.
+Indeed, Straid does sell the Lingering Dragoncrest Ring, whose description acknowledges its use in a local country of older times — such as Olaphis — and how similar rings of indefinite origin — DS1’s land of sorcery erudition Vinheim long forgotten — can be found among the many dragon-worshiping countries.
+Between these artifacts and Seath’s works, it is easy to imagine the preeminent sorcery kingdom building a culture around archdragons, similar to Vinheim’s Dragon School.
+At the very least, Olaphis might consider them sacred beasts for the sorcerers to study and dissect in the same vein as the Drakeblood Knights.
 The king bringing Straid to help slay one therefore wouldn’t be unusual if they were trusted companions.

 Hood of the great sorcerer Straid.